free-creations/a2jmidi/README.md

 can be connected by applications that produce ALSA-MIDI events.
 Like for example [Frescobaldi](https://www.frescobaldi.org/).
 Frescobaldi is a tool to create professional looking sheet music.
-The music composition can be proof-read (proof-listened?) be listened the generated MIDI output.
+The music composition can be proof-read (proof-listened?) by listening to the generated MIDI output.
 Below, we see how to connect Frescobaldi's midi output to our `My Midi port` created above.